Stettzy/seo_checker/README.prod.md

 ## Notes

-- The production setup assumes you've already built the frontend and backend locally
+- The frontend is pre-built locally and served as static files
+- The backend is built automatically during Docker image creation
 - SSL certificates will auto-renew every 12 hours
 - Nginx configuration includes security headers and optimizations
 - Both frontend and backend are served behind Nginx reverse proxy